Hamilton Khaki SkyMaster UTC Automatic

-It is always a pleasure to see a second-tier brand going the hard way and turning a simple (and common) complication into a unique feature of the watch.
-The new Hamilton Khaki SkyMaster UTC automatic watch is the latest example of such an approach.
+It is always a pleasure to see a smaller brand going the hard way and turning a simple (and common) complication into a unique feature of its product.
+The new Hamilton Khaki SkyMaster UTC (refs.
+H77525553 & H77505433) is the latest example of such a daring approach.

-The complication in question is the second time zone function, which is mostly known as GMT, but is called here UTC (Coordinated Universal Time,) which seems to be more appropriate in this case.
+The complication in question that is delivered to you courtesy of the good old ETA 2893-2 self-winding caliber,is the second time zone function, which is mostly known as GMT, but is called here UTC (Coordinated Universal Time,) which is more appropriate in this case.

 To set the second time zone, you must select one of 24 IATA airport codes that correspond to each of the 24 time zones.

-Another feature of the watch is that the UTC time is displayed not in a traditional “1-24″ format, but demands you to add or subtract a certain amount of time from or to the current reading, which is displayed with the main hour hand on the main chapter ring.
+Another interesting detail is that the UTC time is displayed not in a traditional “1-24” format, but demands you to add or subtract a certain amount of time from or to the current reading, which is displayed with the main hour hand on the main chapter ring.

-Some may find it annoying, but I actually like the idea.
+Some may find it annoying, but I like the idea.

-Hamilton plans to sell the watch at a price of €945.
+Hamilton plans to sell the Khaki SkyMaster UTC at a price of €945.
 It will be revealed in March at Baselworld 2011 show.

 Photos: Hamilton